dylan-lang/dylan-programming-book/source/nlanding.rst

-Note that this library and module, and the other libraries and modules that follow, do not separate the library implementation module from the library interface module, as discussed in ` <reuse.htm#51059>`_.
+Note that this library and module, and the other libraries and modules that follow, do not separate the library implementation module from the library interface module, as discussed in :ref`reuse-roles-of-modules`.
 Dylan allows several different approaches to library and module architecture.
 Here, we present an alternative organization.

 The ``definitions-library.dylan`` file.